vercel/workflow-examples/ffmpeg-processing/README.md

 ### Prerequisites

-- **Vercel Sandboxes**: This example is designed to run inside a Vercel Sandbox so that long‑running FFmpeg work can be isolated and metered.
-Make sure you have access to Vercel Sandboxes in your project.
-- **`VERCEL_OIDC_TOKEN`**: The workflow runtime expects the `VERCEL_OIDC_TOKEN` environment variable to be present.
+- **`VERCEL_OIDC_TOKEN`**: The workflow runtime expects the `VERCEL_OIDC_TOKEN` environment variable to be present for `@vercel/sandbox`.
 When running inside a Vercel Sandbox this is injected automatically; if you run the server outside of Vercel, you must provide a valid OIDC token yourself.
-- **FFmpeg**: FFmpeg is automatically downloaded and installed inside the sandbox at runtime—no local installation required.

 ### Local Development